 Never Such Innocence

-NEVER SUCH INNOCENCE is a programme of poems, readings and music from the First World War, first performed at St Mary's Perivale on November 3rd 2016 as part of the Somme 100 commemoration.
+NEVER SUCH INNOCENCE is a narrative recital of poems, readings and music from the First World War, first performed at St Mary's Perivale on November 3rd 2016 as part of the Somme 100 commemoration and now touring nationwide to theatres, festivals, concert venues and schools.

 Actor Christopher Kent and pianist Gamal Khamis look back at the writing and music that emerged from the period, juxtaposing the words of writers like Wilfred Owen, Edward Thomas, Siegfried Sassoon and Vera Brittain with piano music by composers such as Elgar, Ravel, Debussy, Frank Bridge and Ivor Gurney.